-The American workforce is becoming increasingly diverse and more dynamic, and next year will take that a step further.
+The American workforce is becoming increasingly diverse and more dynamic.
 With continual fluctuations in the global market, and newer technological innovations coming forth, employers have to keep abreast of changes and adapt to them.
-So, what do they have to look out for in workplace concerns trending in 2018?
+So, what are the latest workplace concerns?

 Advocating a Diverse Work Environment